Skip to main content

 The introduction of standardized and secure digital interfaces for sharing financial data is also reshaping the financial landscape across Latin America and the Caribbean, giving individuals control over their data and enabling access to tailored financial products.

 Trust in this ecosystem is reinforced through robust API standards – common rules that let banks and fintechs connect securely – as well as secure data-sharing frameworks, and clear liability rules.
 Regulatory efforts across the region increasingly focus on empowering users with the confidence that their data is protected and that sharing it is safe.
 Chile’s 2024 Fintech Law established a national framework for open finance, paving the way for broader adoption.
-By making financial data portable, open finance lowers the cost of switching and unlocks more inclusive, user-centric financial solutions.
+By making financial data portable, open finance lowers the cost of switching and unlocks more inclusive, user-centered financial solutions.

 Responsible AI